Models

 Modular Type Scale

-The piano scale model used for font size is inspired by Tim Brown's work on music-like type scales.
-Here, we leverage intervals from an equal-tempered piano, the modern tuning method.
-While Tim's model uses the classical "just intonation" tuning with whole number ratios, my approach opts for the precision of the modern equal temperament system.
+The modular font size model is inspired by Tim Brown's work on music-like type scales.
+This approach uses intervals based on the modern tuning system of equal temperament, whereas Tim's original model relies on "just intonation" with whole number ratios.
+The focus here is on precision using the modern method.

 major-second = tone = semitone * semitone = 1.12

-By applying this process repeatedly, we can calculate all the intervals used for the modular scale.
+By repeating this process, we can calculate all the intervals for the modular type scale.

 These intervals form the foundation for calculating font sizes in a type scale.
-To create a concrete type system, we select a specific interval (e.g., Major Second) and use it to determine successive font sizes in a geometric progression, starting from a base size:
+By selecting a specific interval, such as Major Second, the designer can create a sequence of font sizes in a geometric progression, starting from a base size:

 size(n) = size(n-1) * interval

-Sizes smaller than the base are calculated by dividing by the interval:
+To calculate sizes smaller than the base size, we can simply divide by the same interval:

 size(n) = size(n-1) / interval